SveSop/nvapi_standalone/README.md

 * Fake fan rpm
 * More fake memory settings
 * Loads of useless crap
+* Implementing using NVCtrl interface to get real values

 ## Working on

+* Changing "fake" values over to using NVCtrl library.
 * For some reason adding NvAPI_GPU_GetBusId the tool "GPU Caps Viewer" now display CUDA correctly, but no OpenCL.

 ## Info